 As you approach the beach, you will come to an intersecting path.
 Head right to continue along the main section of the Owens walkway.
 This part of the walk continues parallel to the beach through sandy dunes.

-There’s lots to look at here – keep an eye out for birds, lizards and of course beautiful ocean views.
-Some of the boards in the boardwalk are uneven or broken, so just watch your step along this section.
+There are lots to look at here – keep an eye out for birds, lizards and of course beautiful ocean views.

 A little further along, there is an access point to the beach.
 My 5-year-old enjoyed climbing up the big sand dune and then balancing on the half-buried fence railing on the beach.